 jogging around the truck stop, lifting weights, or doing jumping jacks.
 If you can work in two or three short exercise sessions a day, you’ll boost your metabolism.

-- Healthy choices on the road
+- Healthy choices and the truckers diet on the road

 Fast food options are limited, but with a little education, drivers can make better choices.
 For example, a six-inch sub with double meat provides more protein and fewer carbs than a foot-long.
 Drivers can skip buns on burgers, sub salads for fries, and go easy on the dressing.